sebboh/crusher/README.md

 2) `BLACKLISTED_NAMES`, which is a list of table and/or view names that you do NOT want your users to be able to change (most likely by accident).
 The format for this should be `,table_1,table_2,table_3,...,table_10,`, with a comma before the first name, a comma between each table name, and a comma after the last name.

+### Building the binary

+To build the binary for distribution, run `go build -ldflags="-X main.blacklist=INSERT_BLACKLISTED_NAMES_HERE -X main.dbURL=INSERT_DB_URL_HERE"`.
+Building it that way will link the environment variables to the binary so the end user won't have to do any configuration.
+The binary then needs to be installed in the user's $PATH.

 ## Todos:

 - Implement Slack integration to send notifications to a channel when a view is created, updated or refreshed